-This workshop will expand our common understanding of operant conditioning and provide a strong neuro-behavioural basis for integrating mindfulness training with traditional CBT.
+This workshop describes the theoretical framework underlying MiCBT and will expand your common understanding of operant conditioning, as well as provide a strong neurobehavioural basis for integrating mindfulness training with traditional CBT.

 Workshop content will involve practical and experiential components.
 You will learn:

-- Theoretical fundamentals of mindfulness training
+- The theoretical fundamentals of mindfulness training

 The workshop will involve learning material through various modalities, including:

-- Guided practice of mindfulness meditation
+- Guided practices of mindfulness meditation

 - Group discussions